Does Arjun's (as portrayed in ZNMD) dream of retiring at 40 (or early retirement) resonate with you? If yes, then this blog is for you.

 So, let us dig in to understand the fundamentals of this unique financial rule in detail.

-Vicki Robin and Joe Dominguez introduced the FIRE concept in their book “Your Money Your Life” in the early 90s.
-The FIRE movement is a lifestyle movement aiming towards financial independence and retirement as early as possible.
-People following the movement try to find ways to earn more and spend less, thus saving more.
-They also invest aggressively to grow their income.
-The endgame is to build up enough corpus to fund their retirement life.
+In the early 90s Vicki Robin and Joe Dominguez popularized the FIRE retirement concept in their book "Your Money Your Life".
+FIRE is a lifestyle movement to move towards financial independence and retire early.
+Followers of the FIRE movement focus on increasing income and decreasing spending (saving more) and aggressively invest to grow wealth for retirement.
+The goal is to accumulate enough wealth or corpus to fund their life in retirement.

 Based on people’s financial habits, the FIRE movement has several variations.
 These variations are: